viboes/std-make/README.md

 std-make
 ========

-C++ generic make factory
+C++ generic factories

-Experimental generic make factory library for C++11/14/17.
-This code will eventualy form the basis of a formal proposal to add a generic make factory to the C++ standard library.
+Experimental generic factories library for C++11/14/17.
+This code will eventualy form the basis of a formal proposal to add a generic factories to the C++ standard library.

 ## Development Status